AlainParadis/designschool/_topics/double-exposure-effect.md

 assignment: |
   Create a poster using your own double-exposure composition.
 Choose your favourite movie, game, tv show, book, etc  and create a poster that reflects the tone and story.
 Search online for hi-res images of actors, sceneries, objects, etc., or create your own.

+  Don't forget there's a lot of <a href="/administration/stock.html" class="" target="_blank">high resolution stock photography here</a>.
+You can use photos of people from here in place of a real actor if you wish.

   You can use any and all of the techniques learned in class to get a pleasing result in a non-destructive manner.

   These are some examples of movie posters that use the double exposure effect.